 I am fated to care for animals.
 I KNOW that as deeply as the roots on a 100 year old tree.
 I have always known it and I have always done so in one degree or another.
 As young as 4 I was “saving” critters.
 Everything from spiders to baby bunnies.
 Yes, I’ve made undeniably poor choices (not going to veterinary school because my mom told me I’d never pass chemistry), leaving that industry after fate brought me back around (isn’t fate funny that way?)…yet here I am winding back down that road again.
 And despite straying from what makes me whole I have always found a way to have and make animals the focus of my life because that is the way I am made.

 I will open a sanctuary.
 I will do this in West Virginia.
-There was a question as to this location actually that came up at my conference.
-One of the administrators of Farm Sanctuary is from WV and we laughed about the “difficulty” of being vegan here.
-People are backwards and ignorant to the point of me wanting to shake them on an almost daily basis depending on which ones I actually decide to talk to.
+There was a question as to this location in thinking about my options for the second half of life.
+One of the instructors at my conference is from WV and we laughed about the “difficulty” of being anything other than a red meat and venison eater here.
+Our state is rural, a bit distrustful and very, very "this is the way we do things" about just about everything.
 But, I love West Virginia.
 I love the land.
 These mountains cradle my soul, the woods are lovely, dark and deep (for real!) and they go on and on.
 Driving through West Virginia softens my rough edges and reminds me that nature does still exist, that there are places right here where I could go and not see another human soul for days, weeks even.
 Those places are often within walking distance.
-Even now, just on the outskirts of the town that I work in and loath I can walk out my back door and encounter trees that reach far toward the sky, see animals skitter about and glide through the woods.
+Even now, just on the outskirts of the town that I work in I can walk out my back door and encounter trees that reach far toward the sky, see animals skitter about and glide through the woods.
 I can hear a rooster crow from a nearby farm every morning…

 And I believe that sometimes in the places where things are least expected is where true magic can happen.
-Yes, our state is ridiculously backwards, unwilling to accept the notion that there is any way except the "way it has always been done" and predominately redneck with an insistence on chosen ignorance.
-But, even in the darkest places you can light a candle and nurse the flame.
+Even in the darkest places you can light a candle and nurse the flame.
 And we have animals in need here.
 I board my horse on an actual working farm and I can barely stand to witness the process.
 This isn't a factory farm.
 It is a "natural" or "old fashioned" farm.
-Yet, animals are still left to die rather than receiving veterinary care (as in the case of a goat with mastitis this spring - she was left lying in a pen for four days until she was finally shot because "we tried doctoring her but it didn't take").
-And they are still herded onto trucks and taken to market (this is about to happen with the young steers from the spring - the owner was putting up his fencing to cycle them into the hauling trailer yesterday).
+Yet, animals still die rather than receiving veterinary care, are still herded onto trucks and taken to market (this is about to happen with the young steers from the spring - the owner was putting up his fencing to cycle them into the hauling trailer yesterday).
 There are pigs that arrive and then they leave.
 Pigs are very vocal when they are being loaded.
 It scares the horses.
 They know nothing good is coming from it.